These frequently asked questions (FAQs) relate to submissions to the REF 2021 and policy matters. They have been grouped by category.

 The Marie-Curie fellowships aren’t included in the list of independent fellowships because whether or not they have independence varies across the fellowships and the disciplines covered.
 HEIs should use the indicators in the guidance to establish whether individuals on these fellowships have independence.

-While often related, HESA cost codes and UOAs are not the same.
+While often related, HESA cost centres and UOAs are not the same.
 Responsibility for mapping staff into UOAs rests with the institution – using HESA data may be a logical way to do this, but this may vary across departments or institutions.
 As long as the mapping is logical, and rationale can be provided for the decisions to map staff into certain UOAs, it would be acceptable for HESA and UOAs to not align exactly.
-The REF team may choose to audit in certain cases (for example, where large numbers of staff have been submitted into UOAs which are unrelated to their HESA cost code).
+The REF team may choose to audit in certain cases (for example, where large numbers of staff have been submitted into UOAs which are unrelated to their HESA cost centre).

 Staff circumstances and codes of practice